I think I have an obsession with nut butters. Or more like a real passion for them.

 It’s now time to add the honey, vanilla, salt, ground cinnamon and nutmeg.

-Resume processing for about one minute, until everything is evenly combined.
+Resume processing for just a few seconds, until everything is evenly combined.

 Back in go the crumbled dates, raisins and walnuts that we previously set aside.